KISRDevelopment/webdev-course/labman.md

 3. If there are no errors, save and redirect as usual
 4. If the request is GET, display the form.

+## The Manual Way
-So let's implement the necessary changes for this process:
+So let's implement the necessary changes:

 1. update the `content` block `create.html` as follows:
 ```html